zriyansh/signoz.io/docs/instrumentation/php.md

 - Configuring the exporter to send data to SigNoz
 - Validating that configuration to ensure that data is being sent as expected.

-In this tutorial, we will instrument a PHP application for traces and send it to SigNoz.
+In this documentation, we will instrument a PHP application for traces and send it to SigNoz.

 ## Requirements